iarakshana/hw1/windows_install_instructions.md

 * "Select Connection Type" → "Direct Connection"
 * "Choose Download Sites" → any are fine.
 * "Select packages."
 Pay attention here: what you're doing is selecting the "additional prorams that you'll want!
    * search "git".
-Expand "Devel" (developpper).
 Click on "git: Distributed version control system", so that it says 2.8.2-1 (or so), instead of "Skip".
-   * search "vim".
-Expand "Editors" (text editors).
-Click on "vim: Vi IMproved - enhanced vi editor\", so that it says 7.3.2181-1, instead of "Skip"
    * search "python3".
-Expand "Python.
 Click on "python3: Py3K language interpreter" to see version 3.2.5-4 instead of "Skip".
    * search "curl".
-Expand "net".
 Click on curl so that it doesn't Skip.
+   * search "unzip".
+Click on unzip so that it doesn't Skip (around 6.0-16).
    * Next.
 * "Resolving Dependencies" → Next.  (i.e., leave "Select required packages (RECOMMENDED)" checked.)
 * The setup will now start "spinning."
 Give it some time.